Picking NPA constraints from a randomly sampled quantum moment matrix: Notation and definitions

 Let

-be a finite sequence of sequences of projectors acting on $\mathcal{H}$.
-We say that $\mathbb{P}$ is a \emph{scenario sequence} if the following conditions hold: \begin{enumerate} \item \textbf{Party assignment:} for each $j$, $P^{(i)}_j$ acts only on $\mathcal{H}^{(i)}$ \item \textbf{Fixed rank:} each projector $P^{(i)}_j$ has rank exactly $r$ in the space on which it acts; \item \textbf{Independence:} the projectors $\{P^{(i)}_j\}_j$ are linearly independent, i.e., no projector can be expressed as a linear combination of the others. \end{enumerate}
+with all $J_i \in \mathbb{N}_{+}$, be a finite sequence of sequences of projectors acting on $\mathcal{H}$.
+We say that $\mathbb{P}$ is a \emph{scenario sequence} if the following conditions hold: \begin{enumerate} \item \textbf{Party assignment:} for each $i,j$, the operator $P^{(i)}_j$ acts non-trivially only on $\mathcal{H}^{(i)}$ (i.e.\ as $P^{(i)}_j \otimes \openone$ on the remaining subsystems); \item \textbf{Fixed rank:} each projector $P^{(i)}_j$ has rank exactly $r$ in the space on which it acts; \item \textbf{No last outcome:} the projectors $\{P^{(i)}_j\}_j$ do not include the projector associated with the last outcome, since it can be derived from the others through the completeness relation. \end{enumerate}

 We define the associated \emph{scenario operator} as